Wealthify doesn't support your browser

 Since the rules have finally changed, parents are now able to move their child’s CTF money to other providers.
 Up until April 2015, you couldn’t do anything with an existing CTF.

-This is probably a significant factor that contributed to so many people losing track of their Child Trust Funds.
+This is probably a significant factor that contributed to a large number of people losing track of their Child Trust Funds.
 Four years passed between closing the scheme and being able to do anything with it.
 So, it’s not just you who lost track.
-According to the HMRC, between 400,000 and 800,000 CTFs valued at £1,600 have been lost3.
+As of 2023, it was estimated that there is over £2.2 billion sitting in lost or dormant in CTFs.1

 But you now have a couple of options available to you here.